pdir/contao-cypress-testing/README.md

               <module>.func.cy      # functional tests (e.g. testing the function of select fields, DCA fields,
                                     # buttons [create, delete, edit, toggle all, drag and drop, edit multiple etc.])
             /frontend
-        ..
+            /all.cy.js              # run all tests of the bundle ..
         /vendor/<bundle>       # e.g. contao-demo
                                # use the same folder structure as for the core bundles

+      /all.core.cy.js         # run all core tests
+      /all.cy.js              # run all tests, also from the vendor folder /all.vendor.cy.js       # run all vendor tests
       /fixtures
       /screenshots
       /support